orange451/LWJGUI/README.md

 # LWJGUI
 An LWJGL3-based JavaFX alternative for making user-interfaces in Java.
+It can be incorperated into your already existing opengl project, or you can make your projects rendering become managed by LWJGUI.

 # Current Features
 - Button
+- ComboBox
 - CheckBox
 - RadioButton
 - SegmentedButton